yokosogithub/GeoGit/doc/manual/source/repo/elements.rst

 Some GeoGit commands will create other refs as part of their operations.

-On the relationship between trees, features, and feature types
+Trees, features, and feature types
 --------------------------------------------------------------

 A feature contains a set of attributes, and these attributes must correspond to a given feature type, also stored in the GeoGit repository.
 For this reason features are stored along with the ID pointing to their feature type.